 We have never generated revenue from operations, are unlikely to generate revenues for several years, and are currently operating at a loss and expect our operating costs will increase significantly as we incur costs related to formulation/manufacturing development, the clinical trials for our drug candidates and operating as a public company.
 We expect to incur expenses without corresponding revenues unless and until we are able to obtain regulatory approval and successfully commercialize our lead product candidates, CTx-1301 and CTx-1302, and our third asset CTx-2103.
 We may never be able to obtain regulatory approval for the marketing of our drug candidates in any indication in the United States or internationally.
-Even if we obtain regulatory approval for CTx-1301 and/or CTx-1302, development expenses will continue to increase for CTx-2103 and any future assets.
-As CTx-1301 advances to clinical trials and pursuit of FDA approval, we will incur additional clinical development expenses.
+Even if we obtain regulatory approval for CTx-1301 and/or CTx-2103, development expenses will continue to increase for any future assets.
+As CTx-1301 advances to Phase 3 clinical trials and pursuit of FDA approval, we will incur additional clinical development expenses.

-We have incurred recurring losses since inception and had an accumulated deficit of approximately \$31.0 million as of December 31, 2020 and \$51.7 million as of December 31, 2021.
+We have incurred recurring losses since inception and had an accumulated deficit of approximately \$51.7 million as of December 31, 2021 and \$64.8 million as of September 30, 2022.

-As of December 31, 2021, we had capital resources consisting of cash and cash equivalents of \$16.5 million.
+As of September 30, 2022, we had capital resources consisting of cash and cash equivalents of \$9.8 million.
 We will continue to expend substantial cash resources for the foreseeable future for the clinical development of our product candidates and development of any other indications and product candidates we may choose to pursue.
 These expenditures will include costs associated with manufacturing and clinical development, such as conducting clinical trials, manufacturing operations and product candidate supply, as well as marketing and selling any products approved for sale.
-In particular, our Phase 3 human trials in the United States will require substantial funds to complete.
+In particular, our Phase 3 trials in the United States will require substantial funds to complete.
 Because the conduct and results of any clinical trial are highly uncertain, we cannot reasonably estimate the actual amounts necessary to successfully complete the development and commercialization of our current and any future product candidates.